This short tutorial shows how to run a k6 test for load testing a database.

 Load testing the database directly could provide you with better insights about the database performance in advance.
 As a result, you could thoroughly plan out your database architecture and determine how to scale it properly.

-In this tutorial, let’s explore how to load test a database using the xk6-sql extension.
+In this load testing example, let’s explore how to load test a database using the xk6-sql extension.
 For simplicity, the tests will be executed using SQLite3 but the extension supports the following relational databases:

 Build